bhaveshppatil/bhaveshppatil/README.md

 - 👨‍💻 All of my projects are available on **[Github](https://github.com/bhaveshppatil?tab=repositories)**

-- 💬 Ask me about **Android Developement, Java, Kotlin and Security**
+- 💬 Ask me about **Android, iOS Developement, Java, Kotlin and Security**

  ### 🤝🏻 &nbsp;Connect with Me